showed me these articles ten years ago. I felt very fortunate to have the

 implies a variety of policy responses, and the logical contingency of them

-scientists and public health authorities would present governments a
+public health authorities would present governments a variety of policy

-variety of policy options.
-We might also expect the experts to conduct an
+options.
+We might also expect the experts to conduct an on-going airing of

-on-going airing of differences about the scientific facts and about public
+differences about the scientific facts and about public choices.
+Yet this

-choices.
-Yet this is not what we observe in the American AIDS policy.
+is not what we observe in the American AIDS policy.
+Scientists and health

-Scientists and health officials present a united voice for a single policy
+officials present a united voice for a single policy option, which they

-option, which they vigorously advocate as the only rational and humane
+vigorously advocate as the only rational and humane policy (Institute of

-policy (Institute of Medicine 1986).
-This was done with such energy that
+Medicine 1986).
+This was done with such energy that public debate between

 An important effect of this process is